syncfusion-content/angularjs-docs/angularjs/Barcode/Getting-Started.md

 ---
 layout: post
-title: Getting Started with Syncfusion Essential JS Barcode widget
+title: Getting Started with AngularJS Barcode Control | Syncfusion
-description: How to create one dimensional, two dimensional barcode and customizing the appearance of it.
+description: Learn here about getting started with Syncfusion Essential AngularJS Barcode Control, its elements, and more.
 platform: AngularJS
 control: Barcode
 documentation: ug
 ---

-# Getting Started
+# Getting Started with AngularJS Barcode

 This section explains you briefly on how to create one dimensional and two dimensional barcodes and customizing its appearance in your JavaScript application.